josephdowns/git_homework/thoughts.md

 It is okay to ask for help.
 My cohort is going through the same learning that I am and asking them for help will enable everyone to understand better.

 Thank you to HeatherRae who has been a wonderful supportive friend through this process of leaving my job and exploring something new!

+Also, shoutout to Lee for being a great companion!